MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 ### Configure emergency addresses

 To support automated routing within the United States, you must fully configure the civic address that is part of the emergency locations that are assigned to network identifiers--and include the associated geo codes.
 (Emergency addresses without geo-codes cannot be assigned to the network identifiers that are required for dynamic locations.)

-- If you enter an emergency address via the Teams Admin Center, the geo codes are automatically included if a match is found.
+- If you enter an emergency address via the Microsoft Teams admin center, the geo codes are automatically included if a match is found.

 - If a match is not automatically found, you will have the opportunity to manually create an emergency address.

 This means that if an existing emergency address is configured for emergency calling, the same address needs to be re-created to include the geo codes.
 To distinguish between the two addresses, you should include a different description.
 The new emergency address can be assigned to the users who have the old address.
 When fully migrated, the old address can be deleted.

-For more information about configuring emergency addresses, see [What are emergency locations, addresses, and call routing?](what-are-emergency-locations-addresses-and-call-routing.md).
+For more information about configuring emergency addresses, see [What are emergency locations, places, and call routing?](what-are-emergency-locations-addresses-and-call-routing.md).

 ### Configure network settings